Paqmind/fab/README.md

 #### 3. Load & Cache combine strategies (a family of them)

-Smart solutions.
-Arguably supersede 2. (but not 1.)
+Smart solution.
+Arguably supersedes 2. (but not 1.)

 #### 4. Above + garbage collection (can free memory).

 Tough one.
-Arguably supersede 3.
+Arguably supersedes 3.

 ---